yumouwei/hbtepLib/readme.md

 _HBT_SERVER_ADDRESS = 'str'

 which points at our data server.
 Because I don't wish for this address to be public knowledge, you will need to get this address from me.
 This is also why preferences.py is an ignored file with the project.

+When you clone the library from github, DO NOT INCLUDE www in the address.
+I don't know why, but I'm not able to push if the project was setup with www in the address.